 We have invested in clean cogeneration technology at four of our top five greenhouse gas emitting facilities to date.
 Bristol-Myers Squibb operates a total of four combined heat and power (CHP) systems at our pharmaceutical research and development facilities in Wallingford, Connecticut (4.8 megawatt), New Brunswick, New Jersey (10 megawatt), Lawrenceville, New Jersey (4.2 megawatt), and Hopewell, New Jersey (4 megawatt).
 Each of these systems operate with efficiencies over 70% and use clean burning natural gas to generate both electricity and steam for our facilities.
 These systems have significantly reduced their respective site greenhouse gas emissions by up to approximately 20%.

 Videoconferencing and electronic meetings save time and money while reducing the environmental impacts of traveling to attend company business meetings.
 We estimate annual savings of several million air kilometers and hundreds of thousands of automobile kilometers by videoconferencing instead of traveling to attend company business meetings.

 At our Hopewell campus in New Jersey, we are reusing water from our on-site wastewater treatment plant in our cooling towers, thereby significantly reducing our consumption of ground water.
 In 2014, our on-site wastewater treatment plant generated 4.8 million liters of reclaimed water for a total of 97 million liters since 2004.

-The Hopewell site also started collecting condensate from the buildings air-condition units for reuse as cooling tower make-up back in 2007.
-From 2007 to the end of 2014 the site had collected and reused a total of 56 million liters.
+In 2007, the Hopewell site also started collecting condensate from building air-conditioning units for reuse as cooling tower make-up.
+From 2007 to the end of 2014 the site collected and reused a total of 56 million liters.